mychan24/restinginpca/README.md

 ##### New normalization that we come up with (Big5)
 + STATIS-like normalization

-⋅⋅⋅So we test this first on one correlation matrix
+  + So we test this first on one correlation matrix

 ##### Starts from data with same number of nodes (MSC)
-+ Run DiSTATIS on an one-subject sample and use this results as an example of what we want to replicate ⋅⋅⋅Data structure for one-subject sample: regions x regions x sessions
++ Run DiSTATIS on an one-subject sample and use this results as an example of what we want to replicate Data structure for one-subject sample: regions x regions x sessions
 + Try different normalization with subjects 1:
-⋅⋅⋅Rectangular data structure: 10 sessions x region-region edges
+  Rectangular data structure: 10 sessions x region-region edges

-⋅⋅⋅1.
-No normalization -> plain SVD
+  1. SVD after the columns are centered (center across rows)

-⋅⋅⋅2.
-SVD after the columns are centered (center across rows)
+  2. SVD after the columns are centered and normalized (center and normalize across rows)

-⋅⋅⋅3.
-SVD on STATIS-like preprocessed rectangular matrix
+  3. MFA-normalized rectangular matrix by subjects without normalizing across rows

+  4. MFA-normalized rectangular matrix by subjects after normalizing across rows

+  5. MFA-normalized rectangular matrix by networks without normalizing across rows

-⋅⋅⋅4.
-Subject(table)-centered, block (network) MFA-normalized rectangular matrix
+  6. MFA-normalized rectangular matrix by networks after normalizing across rows

+  7. HMFA-normalized rectangular matrix by networks and subject without normalizing across rows

+  8. HMFA-normalized rectangular matrix by networks and subject after normalizing across rows

 + Run DiSTATIS on a fake two-subject sample and use this results as an example of what we want to replicate when multiple subjects are involved

-⋅⋅⋅Data structure for the fake two-subject sample: regions x regions x (sessions 1-5 of subjects 1 as fake sub1 and sessions 6-10 of subject 1 as fake sub2)
+  Data structure for the fake two-subject sample: regions x regions x (sessions 1-5 of subjects 1 as fake sub1 and sessions 6-10 of subject 1 as fake sub2)

-⋅⋅⋅Blocks on tables
+  Blocks on tables

 + Try different normalization with fake multi-subjects data:

-⋅⋅⋅Rectangular data structure: 5 sessions x (region-region edges x fake subjects 1 and 2)
+  Rectangular data structure: 5 sessions x (region-region edges x fake subjects 1 and 2)

-⋅⋅⋅1.
-No normalization -> plain SVD
+  1. SVD after the columns are centered (center across rows)

-⋅⋅⋅2.
-SVD after the columns are centered (center across rows)
+  2. SVD after the columns are centered and normalized (center and normalize across rows)

-⋅⋅⋅3.
-SVD on STATIS-like preprocessed rectangular matrix
+  3. MFA-normalized rectangular matrix by subjects without normalizing across rows

+  4. MFA-normalized rectangular matrix by subjects after normalizing across rows

+  5. MFA-normalized rectangular matrix by networks without normalizing across rows

-⋅⋅⋅4.
-Subject(table)-centered, block (network) MFA-normalized rectangular matrix
+  6. MFA-normalized rectangular matrix by networks after normalizing across rows

+  7. HMFA-normalized rectangular matrix by networks and subject without normalizing across rows

+  8. HMFA-normalized rectangular matrix by networks and subject after normalizing across rows